 Maple Frosted Apple Blondies — these are moist dense blondies studded with tart apple chunks and topped with an ultra-sweet maple glaze — hello Fall!

-These were mighty hard to resist.
 I recommend having company around to help out with the eating part (you don’t want to be left alone with a pan of these, trust me.)
-I’ll be honest, these Maple Frosted Apple Blondies are intensely sweet, sweeter than most of the desserts here at tvfgi.
-And there’s something about the texture of the blondie paired with the maple sugar frosting (and the bits of tart Granny Smith apple) that makes them addictive.
+I’ll be honest, these blondies are intensely sweet, sweeter than most of the desserts here at tvfgi.
+And there’s something about the texture of the blondie paired with the maple sugar frosting (and the bits of tart Granny Smith apple) that makes them irresistible.
 Don’t say I didn’t warn you.

 When I have an idea for a recipe I often start by going back to something I’ve already had success with to use as a base for my experimentation.
 In this case I loved the texture of my Banana Blondies, and figured they’d be a good starting point for these.
 I guessed I could easily replace the mashed banana with apple butter, since they both have a similar consistency, and I was right.
 I was able to add the chopped apples without any other adjustment, so it was a pretty straightforward adaptation.